Eye of Providence: Other countries

-The Eye of Providence appears on the Coat of Arms of Brasłaŭ, Belarus, Neman, Russia and of Wilamowice, Poland.
-The Eye was also part of the flag and coat of arms adopted by the Confederation of the Equator, a short lived 1824 secessionist revolt in the Northeastern provinces of Brazil.
+The Eye of Providence appears on the coats of arms of Victoria, Canada; Brasłaŭ, Belarus; Neman, Russia; Radekhiv, Ukraine; and Radzymin and Wilamowice, Poland.
+The Eye was also part of the flag and coat of arms adopted by the Confederation of the Equator, a short-lived 1824 secessionist revolt in the northeastern provinces of Brazil.
 In the United Kingdom, the symbol was part of the Guards Division insignia, created in 1915.

 In Estonia, the 50 krooni note shows the Eye as part of a depiction of the pipe organ of the Käina church.
 Likewise, the (old) 500 Ukrainian hryvnia note also depicts the Eye.

 The Eye was included in the original publication of France's Declaration of the Rights of Man and of the Citizen, which also borrows iconography from the Ten Commandments.
 Similarly, the symbol is featured on the front page of the Constitution of Serbia from 1835.

-In Nigeria, the eye symbol is part of Nigeria Customs Service logo.
+In Nigeria, the eye symbol is part of the Nigeria Customs Service logo.

 Freemasonry

-Today, the Eye of Providence is often associated with Freemasonry, first appearing as part of the standard Freemason iconography in 1797 with the publication of Thomas Smith Webb's The Freemason's Monitor.
+Commonly, the Eye of Providence is often associated with Freemasonry, first appearing as part of the standard Freemason iconography in 1797 with the publication of Thomas Smith Webb's The Freemason's Monitor.

 In this use, the Eye, representing the all-seeing eye of God, serves as a reminder that humanity's thoughts and deeds are always observed by God—who is referred to in Masonry as the Great Architect of the Universe.
 Typically, the Masonic Eye of Providence has a semicircular glory below it, and is sometimes enclosed by a triangle.

 Popular among conspiracy theorists is the claim that the Eye of Providence shown atop an unfinished pyramid on the Great Seal of the United States indicates the influence of Freemasonry in the founding of the United States.
 However, common Masonic use of the Eye dates to 14 years after the creation of the Great Seal.
 Furthermore, the only Mason among the members of the various design committees for the Great Seal was Benjamin Franklin, whose ideas for the seal were not adopted.
 Likewise, various Masonic organizations have explicitly denied any connection to the creation of the Seal.

 Use in religion

 Christianity

 The association of an eye with the concept of Divine Providence is found in Christianity.
 In late Renaissance European iconography, the Eye, surrounded by a triangle, was an explicit symbol of the Christian Holy Trinity.
 The Eye of Providence was later painted above an image of three faces in Pontormo's 1525 Supper at Emmaus.
 Seventeenth-century depictions of the Eye sometimes show it surrounded by clouds or sunbursts.
 The Eye of God in a triangle is still used in church architecture and Christian art to symbolize the Trinity and God's omnipresence and divine providence.

-The Eye of Providence is notably featured on the following Eastern Orthodox, Latter-day Saint, and Catholic buildings, among others:
+The Eye of Providence is notably featured on the following buildings of the Roman Catholic Church, Eastern Orthodoxy, and The Church of Jesus Christ of Latter-day Saints: